Tongcheng/4741_TrendTrade/README.md

 The following plot gives us what the regression line looks like (Notice that the regressed line, even though we only showed the x-axis with ) :

 <img src="https://github.com/Tongcheng/4741_TrendTrade/blob/master/All500S%26Pplots/LR_Z_line.png" height="240">

+Calculated over the entire dataset we have the weight vector for Y as Volume traded: weight = -0.00025 for Z-score of Google Trend two days before, weight = 0.023 for Z-score of Google Trend one day before, weight = 0.0534 for Google Trend of the current day and intercept weight = -0.00038.

 The above plots are made using 1000 data points drawn randomly from the dataset.